Axia-Tech/AXIA-wiki/docs/general/thousand-validators.md

 > NOTE: Entrance to the AXIA programme requires usually takes about a month.

-In order to apply to the AXIA programme, set up your node to adhere to the requirements below and fill in the [application form][AXIA 1kv form].
-You will hear back from the team shortly.
+In order to apply to the AXIA programme, set up your node to adhere to the requirements below:

 #### Requirements